 Thousands of pilgrims, who have firm belief in the mother goddess, come to the temple every year seeking her blessings.
 Pilgrims bring with them offerings of a large number of cocks, rice, betel leaves, nuts, pepper, turmeric, salt and chilly.
 It is believed that the goddess would protect them from diseases like chicken pox and cholera.

 The sexually explicit songs abusing the deity are meant for appeasing the goddess who could not control her anger after killing the demon Daarika.
 Acceptance of the abuses from the devotees signifies divine love and patience of the mother goddess.
 The songs filled with unrestrained expression of sexuality ridicule the sexual hypocrisy of the community.

 Kodungallur is well connected by buses to Thrissur (38 km), Ernakulam (30 km) and Guruvayur (50 km).
 The nearest railway station is Irinjalakkuda at 22 km away.
 Cochin international airport is at a distance of 35 km.

 For the poor devotees and the mystical oracles of Kerala, the Kodungallur Bharani festival is not just a celebration for singing obscene songs and performing bizarre rituals.
-It is a sacred mission in the abode of mother goddess who sanctifies them with some blissful moments that relieve them from the burdens of life and fill their heart with the ecstasy of liberation and divine consolation.
+It is a sacred mission in the abode of the mother goddess who sanctifies them with some blissful moments that relieve them from the burdens of life and fill their heart with the ecstasy of liberation and divine consolation.